TactileNet: Bridging the Accessibility Gap with AI-Generated Tactile Graphics for Individuals with Vision Impairment: EXPERIMENTAL SETTINGS

 \subsection{Evaluation Protocol}

 To assess the quality and usability of the generated tactile graphics, we developed a custom evaluation protocol in collaboration with tactile graphics designers.
-Standard metrics such as Fréchet Inception Distance (FID) \cite{heusel2017gans} and Structural Similarity Index (SSIM) \cite{wang2004image} are insufficient for this specialized domain, as they do not account for the unique requirements of tactile graphics, such as line clarity, texture, and adherence to accessibility guidelines \cite{BrailleAuthority}.
-Instead, our protocol prioritizes expert evaluation by our industry partners, ensuring that the generated graphics meet the practical needs of visually impaired users.
+Conventional metrics such as Fréchet Inception Distance (FID) \cite{heusel2017gans} and Structural Similarity Index (SSIM) \cite{wang2004image} do not fully capture tactile-specific requirements like line clarity, texture, and adherence to accessibility guidelines \cite{BrailleAuthority}.
+Therefore, we prioritized expert evaluation by our industry partners, while also employing SSIM as a supplementary quantitative measure of structural fidelity.